1015bit/igniter.g8/README.md

 ## Tip: Run your GitHub Actions locally

 You can run your GitHub Actions locally with [act]("https://github.com/nektos/act").

-## What is a playground project?

-It's what I call a project whose main purpose is to try out or learn something new.
-As such, it doesn't provide features like

-* support for automatic releases
-* license management/automatic creation of file headers
-* logging config suitable for production

 ## Why is `.gitignore` empty?